radixmo/freeshop/README.md

 - The theme itself uses the `/style.css`file just to identify the theme inside of WordPress.
 The file is not loaded by the theme and does not include any styles.
 - The `/css/theme.css` and its minified little brother `/css/theme.min.css` file(s) provides all styles.
 It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`:

-  - 1 "theme/_theme_variables.scss";  // <--------- Add your own variables and overwrite Bootstrap or FreeShop variables here
+  - 1 "theme/_theme_variables.scss";  // <--------- Add your own variables and overwrite existing variables here

   - 2 "../src/bootstrap-sass/assets/stylesheets/bootstrap";  // <--------- All the Bootstrap stuff - Don´t edit this!
-  - 3 "freeshop/freeshop"; // <--------- Some basic WordPress stylings and styles needed to combine Boostrap and Underscores
+  - 3 "freeshop/freeshop"; // <--------- Some basic WordPress styles needed to combine Boostrap and Underscores
   - 4 "../src/sass/fontawesome/scss/font-awesome"; // <--------- Font Awesome Icon styles

   // Any additional imported files //